-When a student reaches five (5) unexcused absences for any or all classes, they will receive the 5-Day Absence Letter and may be assigned after-school detention as determined by the Interventionist.
+When a student reaches five (5) unexcused absences for any or all classes, they may receive a 5-Day Absence Letter and may be assigned after-school detention as determined by the Interventionist.
 The parent/guardian will receive the letter via email (or U.S. Mail if email is not available).

-• Nine (9) or More Unexcused Absences
+Nine (9) or More Absences

-Once a student reaches nine (9) or more unexcused absences, they will be referred to administration to determine disciplinary consequences.
+Once a student reaches nine (9) or more absences, they may be referred to administration to determine disciplinary consequences.
 A parent/guardian meeting will be required to sign a Class Agreement Form.
 The Class Agreement Form will be completed between the teacher and student to help address Possible No Credit (PNC).
 This may be in addition to after-school detention or In-School Detention (ISD).

-• Ten (10) Consecutive Absences
+Ten (10) Consecutive Absences

-After ten (10) consecutive days of unverified absences per semester, the state requires schools to automatically withdraw the student from the school.
+• After ten (10) consecutive days of unverified absences per semester, the state requires schools to automatically withdraw the student from the school.